 We have all heard that wonderful sound of a guitar, where the note just hangs there seemingly forever (or at least until next Thursday).
 Sustain can be obtained by turning the amp up full, but the rest of the band will just kill you - they need to be able to hear themselves too!
 This little project is best used in the effects loop of a guitar amp (if it has one - not all do).
 It can be used direct from the guitar, but the effect is not as good, since it is designed for relatively high levels (around 1 Volt).

 The circuit is very simple to build, and mine is on a piece of Veroboard.
-Because it can easily be built as a pedal or even into a guitar amp (such as that described in Project 27), I do expect to make PCBs available in the not too distant future, since the circuit (Figure 2 version) will be used in an upcoming commercial project.
-(Yes, I know I said boards would be available back in 2002, but there's more likelihood now )
+Because it can easily be built as a pedal or even into a guitar amp (such as that described in Project 27).
+I do not expect to make PCBs available any time soon, since there hasn't been sufficient interest to warrant having boards made.

 All resistors are 1/4 or 1/2 Watt, and may be 1% or 5%.
 R1 and R2 should be metal film for lowest noise.
 Although the TL072 is suggested for the audio path, other opamps may be used as well.
 Likewise, the LM1458 can also be substituted if you like.
 Caps are 16V types, but higher voltage units can be used if desired.
 D7 is a power on indicator, and D6 is there to prevent damage to the circuit if the polarity of the applied 12V DC is incorrect.
 Be warned that the AC/ DC adapter will be damaged if the polarity is wrong, and it is left connected for any length of time.